 With Asia being such a large territory, customs and culture vary greatly from one area to the next.
 You can be in Beijing, China living in an upscale home among the hustle and bustle of a thriving economy or you could be in a tiny, remote town in Laos living in a hut with your extended family, living off the land.

-When dating in the Asian culture, it can be a bit more challenging if you don’t understand the cultural differences.
+When for a date in asia, it can be a bit more challenging if you don’t understand the cultural differences.
 As with many cultures, Asians take pride when their marriages and families are good, knowing that their lineages will be passed down nicely.
 If you end up dating someone that parents don’t approve of, it can be rough sailing.

 Asians tend to begin dating later than other cultures, primarily because so much emphasis is put on college.
 And, when Asian women start dating, it’s not always about love, as security sometimes means more than love to them.
 They want to land a man that can provide for them for the long haul, and it’s not that they won’t work and contribute; they simply want that security from a man.